Defining Our Terms

 In addition, please take the time to check out this excellent general mental health and rehab resource.

-Not surprisingly, there is a new condition entitled "Hollywood NOS," but its manifestations can
+surprisingly, there is a new condition entitled "Hollywood NOS," but its manifestations can impact anyone

 * Poor self-esteem